-The success of your flyer campaign depends on many factors from design sense to communication skills and marketing know-how.
-With so many elements involved, there’s always a risk of your message getting lost on its way from your brain to your soon-to-be satisfied customers’.
-At printed.com we aim to please, so we’ve come up with five creative tips for using leaflets and flyers, making sure more of them end up in the right hands and work harder to drive your business.
+The success of your flyer campaign depends on many factors.
+From design to communication and marketing know-how, there are loads of ways to make sure yours are working hard.
+With so many elements involved, it can be difficult to make your message stand out.
+That’s why we’ve come up with five creative tips for using Leaflets and Flyers, to help you make sure that more of them end up in the right hands and work harder to drive your business.

 1. Take aim